vertexcover-io/pgbackups-py/README.md

 #### Configure Backups

-The backups can either be configured by setting environment variables or by passing arguments to the provided `pgbackup` script.
+The backups can either be configured by setting environment variables or by passing arguments to the provided `pgbackups` script.
 On heroku environemnt variables can be set as below

     # Required